 For wetter spring riding, it’s nice to have some specific gear.
 Layers are always good, and I decide what I want based on what the weather is actually doing.
 If it’s going to be actively raining, I’ll wear an actual rain coat.
 I have a Patagonia Torrentshell, which is a very waterproof coat.
 It’s not very stretchy or packable, though, and I’m interested in trying out something like the Patagonia Stretch Rainshadow which looks to be smaller, lighter, and more comfortable than a typical raincoat.
 When there’s no rain in the forecast, I just got a new softshell, the Patagonia Nano-Air Light Hybrid Hoody, which I think will be perfect.
 If there’s a slight chance of rain, I’ll often throw my Patagonia Houdini Jacket into my hydration pack.
 It’s tiny enough that I don’t even notice, and while not fully waterproof, it will help if I get caught in the rain.
 On the bottom, I like to wear full length chamois tights if it’s cold or particularly muddy.
 I have the Pearl iZUMi Escape Sugar Thermal, which I like, though I wish they were a little longer.
 If anyone knows any good full length tight chamois that fit someone 5’11” – let me know!
 Greyson likes to wear water resistant baggy shorts over his chamois, but I haven’t found any water resistant women’s baggies, unfortunately.
 When it’s grey, cloudy, and wet, I’ll switch to clear lenses in my Smith Squad MTB Goggles.
 I also carry sunglasses with me in case the sun comes out, because I cannot function when it’s too bright.

-A couple of other things that are nice to have during the spring is a foldable saw, like the SILKY F-180, which is useful if you encounter trees downed across the trail and something like the Nemo Helio Portable Pressure Shower, which is great for rinsing mud off your bike.
+A couple of other things that are nice to have during the spring is a foldable saw, like the SILKY F-180, which is useful if you encounter trees downed across the trail and something like the Nemo Helio portable shower, which is great for rinsing mud off your bike.

 Trail work is a great way to give back, and spring is a time where a lot of trail work gets done.
 After the snow melts out, there’s often debris and garbage all over the trails.
 Trails are rutted out and features have been damaged.
 Additionally, trail builders might be cutting new trails.
 Some trail groups and governmental agencies might have a trail builder on staff, but all rely heavily on volunteers to get trails built, repaired, and maintained.